fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 	}
 }
 ```
+(We keep error management simple here, but in the real-world you would want to have an explicit error case in the type of responses.)

 The code above will run the service defined in Java as class `greeter.UserProfiles` and make its API available on the efficient local memory channel `local://UserProfiles`.
 The construct `outputPort` used inside of `Greeter` enables the service to use the API of `UserProfiles`.